-Sydney-based innovator Morse Micro is developing Wi-Fi solutions for a global Internet of Things market.
+Sydney-based innovator Morse Micro is planning to revolutionise the digital future with its Wi-Fi solutions for a global Internet of Things market.
 The company’s Wi-Fi HaLow solutions have a range that is 10 times greater than that of conventional Wi-Fi technology and can last many years on a single battery.

 At Morse Micro we’ve developed a new generation of Wi-Fi chips that are ultra-low power and reach 10 times further than conventional Wi-Fi, so that means we can cover 10 times the area or 1,000 times the volume of conventional Wi-Fi devices.
 Morse Micro’s Wi-Fi HaLow technology is based on ground-breaking internally developed IP … The next steps are to continue to grow and getting our products into billions of devices.Michael De NilMorse Micro CEO

 The CEFC, through the Clean Energy Innovation Fund, has invested $13.4 million in Morse Micro, to help bring its Wi-FI HaLow chips to mass production and commercialisation for a global market.

 CEFC commitments to Morse Micro include $8 million to a $140 million Series B capital raising announced in September 2022.